fireproof-storage/fp-website/posts/from-mlops-to-point-of-sale-merkle-proofs-and-data-locality.md

 Take, for instance, an AI model that's engaged in a healthcare application—perhaps a diagnostic tool.
 The training process for such a model would involve large amounts of sensitive patient data, which must remain unaltered and confidential to ensure accurate diagnoses and maintain patient privacy.
 A slight alteration in the training data could lead to drastically different—and potentially erroneous—diagnostic outputs.

 This is where the cryptographic proofs step in.
 By creating a tamper-proof data structure that stores the intermediate results of the data pipeline and their relationships, the integrity of the training data used in these models can be robustly verified.
 Any change in the data pipeline, such as an update or alteration to the training data, would necessitate the recomputation of only the affected parts of the tree.
-The rest of the results remain intact, reusable, and their integrity verifiable against their respective proofs.
+The rest of the results remain intact and reusable, and their integrity verifiable against their respective proofs.
 This generalizes especially well to use cases like tracking LoRA fine-tuning layer provenance.

 Merkle Trees, which are also known as hash trees, are foundational to technologies like [system software, blockchains and file sharing](https://fireproof.storage/posts/why-proofs-matter-for-ai/).
 Their primary purpose is to verify the integrity of data, and they do this in a way that significantly diminishes the amount of work required to confirm large data structures.